nohackjustnoobb/Raito-Web-Client/README.md

 # Better-Manga-Web-Client

-Better Manga App is an open-source project aimed at simplifying the process of reading manga.
+Better Manga App is an open-source project aimed at simplifying the reading process.
 The project comprises two parts: front-end and back-end.
 This repository contains the front-end component of the project, which requires a back-end server to operate.
 The back-end server can be found in the following repository: [Better-Manga-Server](https://github.com/nohackjustnoobb/Better-Manga-Server).

 ## Quick Start

 ### Running with Docker

-The easiest way to get started with the server is by running it as a Docker container.
+The easiest way to start with the server is by running it as a Docker container.

 1. Clone the project